bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 # POS Foundation

-POS Foundation provides a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale (POS) checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
-It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
-POS Foundation's default integration with Stripe Terminal helps significantly accelerate development time.
+POS Foundation provides a proof-of-concept [open source framework](https://github.com/bigcommerce/point-of-sale-foundation) for building point-of-sale (POS) checkout interfaces that serve BigCommerce merchants with physical locations.
+It provides a template for custom POS solutions that use secure, pre-certified EMV card readers.
+POS Foundation's default integration with Stripe Terminal can significantly accelerate development time.

-POS Foundation is a manual connector app that uses a store API account.
-The app will not be displayed in the store control panel.
-POS Foundation does not require that you create an app profile or use ngrok.
-This proof-of-concept tutorial only applies to local network operations and in its current state does not create its own channel.
-We are looking to expand this foundation and would like to collaborate with interested agencies.
+POS Foundation scaffolds manual connector apps that use [store API accounts](/api-docs/getting-started/authentication/rest-api-authentication#store-api-accounts).
+You do not need to create an app profile or use ngrok.
+The app will not appear in the store control panel and is only accessible to computers running on the same local network as the app's server.
+In contrast to [Subscription Foundation](/api-docs/partner/subscription-solutions/foundation-guide)-derived apps, POS Foundation apps do not create their own dedicated sales channels.
+If you're interested in contributing to this package, >>> what did we want them to do? submit a PR? contact partner rep?

 ## Software requirements